 As for our example, if WooCommerce has already translations available in French, the translation for the strings connected to WooCommerce will be automatically taken from the .po files.

 Now let’s say you are a Canadian business owner that wants to translate his actual English site to French.
-I will guide you further on how to translate your website using TranslatePress, considering the following topics:
+I will guide you further on how create your WordPress Multilingual Site using TranslatePress, considering the following topics:

 - Manual & Automatic Translation